Lady Bird is an American coming-of-age film written and directed by Greta Gerwig, who won a bunch of awards for it. I can see why.

 Other characters love Lady Bird.
 It’s clear her mother loves her very much.
 Her father loves her in a more demonstrative fashion.
 Lady Bird’s teachers love her, even after she pranks the nun (harmlessly).
 I call this the Gone With The Wind trick.
 We only put up with Scarlett O’Hara because she’s surrounded by people who love her.
 In contrast, Mavis Gary has no one.
 The character of Gemma is a mirror character to Lady Bird — Gemma is not supposed to be liked by us.
 Gemma is the Popular Teenage Girl trope, though she’s written a bit more subtly than most characters of this trope.
 She is acted beautifully with an absolutely vacant face.
 In the pool scene it is clear that Gemma doesn’t want for much in life — she just wants her popular high school life to continue along a rich girl track, in the same suburb.
 As mentioned above, it’s harder to empathise with characters who don’t have a strong desire line.
 This might be because without a strong desire, characters are boring to watch.

 Surrounding your main character with laughable tragic stereotypes is another way to make the main character the likeable one.
-Lady Bird’s brother and girlfriend are getting into the vegan, hippie movement but their logic doesn’t hold water (at least, for much of the viewing audience):
+Lady Bird’s brother and girlfriend are getting into the vegan, hippie movement but their logic doesn’t hold water (at least, for much of the viewing audience).

 But this particular story isn’t all about the teenage daughter.
 This is also the mother’s story.
 I really felt for Marion McPherson, driving away from the airport, then circling back because she didn’t want her daughter to see her crying.
 This moment reminded me of the heart-wrenching moment in Richard Linklater’s film Boyhood, where the mother realises that her child’s childhood has come to an end, and that she’ll be entering a new phase of her life as a distant advisor parent rather than as a manager parent.

 Lady Bird establishes the Desire Line of our main character very early on — in the opening scene.
 This diatribe could sound on the nose, but because it’s an argument the scriptwriter gets away with more.
 (A truism about argument dialogue in fiction.)
-The trailer shows us the opening scene I’m talking about:

 The desire for something more, something big, something MAGNIFICENT! is not original to Lady Bird.
 This is an old desire, seen in classic literature: